hdinsight/hdinsight-kafka-tools/README.md

-                        Use ALL|all to rebalance all topics --execute             whether or not to execute the reassignment plan --verify              Verify status of reassignment operation --computeStorageCost  Use this for a non-new cluster to compute free disk space per broker and partition sizes to determine the best reassignment plan.
-  -username USERNAME    Username for current user.
+                        Use ALL|all to rebalance all topics --execute             whether or not to execute the reassignment plan --verify              Verify status of reassignment operation -username USERNAME    Username for current user.
 Required for computing storage details.
   -password PASSWORD    Password for current user.
 Required for computing storage details.
 ```